Essential Checks in a Truck Inspection

 - Coupling devices

-The 18 wheeler driver must also inspect all emergency equipment and make sure that it is in good working order.
+The 18-wheeler driver must also inspect all emergency equipment and ensure it is in good working order.
 The truck driver must prepare a written report of his/her inspection.
-The report must identify any defect that might affect the safe operation of the 18 wheeler.
-The driver has to sign the report and submit it to the trucking company.
+This report must identify any defect that could affect the safe operation of the 18-wheeler.
+The driver must sign and submit the report to the trucking company.

-If you have been injured in an 18 wheeler trucking wreck, learn about your legal rights from an experienced 18 wheeler trucking injury collision lawyer by calling 504-581-4892 or by filling out our free, no obligation case review form.
+If you have been injured in an 18-wheeler trucking wreck, learn about your legal rights from an experienced Louisiana truck accident attorney by contacting us at 844-943-7626 for a free, no-obligation case review.